 Along with English language and career skills training, your subject-specific modules will fully prepare you to study your chosen degree.

+You will develop awareness and competency in a range of language-related academic skills, including the processes of academic writing, effective and extensive reading strategies, effective participation in seminars and delivery of presentations, and listening to and recording information effectively from lectures.
 You will also develop the accuracy and range of written and spoken language required to use language effectively and appropriately, with clarity and confidence in an academic context.

 The purpose of this module is to introduce you to one of the foundation pillars of the modern international system.
 The content will include slavery, imperialism, colonialism, development and under development and post-colonial IR theory.
 Themes of independence and oppression and its effects on identity will echo throughout the module.